-With respect to improvements, they must be substantial and made by the QHTC during any 24-month period beginning after December 31, 2000.
+Improvements must be substantial and made by the QHTC during any 24-month period beginning after December 31, 2000.
 They must also be:

 - an addition to the basis of the property which exceeds the greater of an amount equal to the adjusted basis of the property at the beginning of the 24-month period or \$5,000; - at least 51% of the cost of the additions are improvements which facilitate the business of the QHTC on the premises; and - finished before January 1, 2003.